Anisotropic finite-time singularity in the three-dimensional axisymmetric Euler equation with a swirl: Appendix: Infinite energy blow-up solution

 By following the same argument as in Section \ref{Sec:ExistenceOfFiniteTimeSingularity}, the function shows a finite-time singularity such that if $\zeta_* \in R \quad / \quad \Delta(\zeta_*)=0\quad \&\quad \tau(\zeta_*)= t_* >0 $, then

-The above example reveals the existence of an underlying finite time singularity.
+The above example reveals the existence of an underlying finite-time singularity.
 The simplified similarity dependence on the variable $\zeta = r^2 z$ brings to light the presence of a special trajectory to be understood.
 Unfortunately {\rm Ansatz} (\ref{eq:Ansatzf}) and (\ref{eq:Ansatzg}) is characterized by a motion with infinite energy.
 Indeed, $ v_z = 2z \frac{\partial f }{\partial \zeta} $, so that \begin{widetext}

 \end{widetext}